Ginny Barbour: I’ve Got a (lot of) Little (check)lists23/10/2014

 PLOS Medicine Editorial Director, Virginia Barbour, reflects on the publication of the CONSORT and PRISMA guidelines and reminds us of the importance of checklists to medical publishing.
-This blog was orginally published as one of eight in PLOS Medicine’s 10th Anniversary blog series on the most interesting and influential articles of the last ten years.
-You an read the original blog here
+This blog was originally published as one of eight in PLOS Medicine’s 10th Anniversary blog series on the most interesting and influential articles of the last ten years (read the original blog.)

 Is there a downside to this reporting?
 Yes, perhaps as a weary researcher, having another guideline to abide by and a checklist to fill can seem like one too many hurdles to jump over.
 And what if guidelines were used in such a way as to judge significance—would they be used to discriminate against them?
 Are such worries legitimate?
 I’d say not.
 And furthermore, in several ways, beyond the simple message of clarity of reporting they illustrate values that are core to PLOS.